dbuck182/flow-trail/README.md

 A simple workflow tool for use in my everyday.
 Allows users to create projects(Kanban boards) and keep track of them through tasks.
 I use this to keep track of everything I want to get done.

+In Progress: Collaborative Kanban boards -> using Laravel Reverb and websockets

 Tech Stack: Laravel, React (Typescript), InertiaJs, dndkit for creating a drag and drop.